The basis that I approach counseling my clients in and feeding my own family with is the Division of Responsibility in feeding.

 Not sure about the Love it, Like it, Learning it Framework?
 Read more about why this approach helps achieve less meal time stress and more feeding success.

 Ready to start using the Love it, Like it, Learning it framework with your family?
 This is your straight-forward starter kit with all the tools, tips, and templates you need to begin using this approach in your everyday life.

-Enroll in 6-week E-series
+Enroll in 6-week E-Course

 Join other parents who are applying the Love it, Like it, Learning it framework to a variety of meals.
 You will receive one email per week with a new meal idea, suggestions for recipe modifications, relevant advice for establishing the Division of Responsibility with your family, plus sample scripts for how to handle the most common feeding challenges that come up with this feeding framework.

 Order seasonal meal plan